 The rise of the Inca Empire is explained by several myths and oral traditions.
-The Inca are believed to have settled in the Cuzco area, Peru, in the 12th century.
-Manco Capac established the first Inca dynasty (the kingdom of Cusco) with Cuzco as the capital.
-The territorial growth of the Inca dynasty began during the 14th century under the leadership of Mayta Capac.
+The Inca are believed to have settled in Peru in the 12th century.
+Manco Capac established the first Inca dynasty (the Kingdom of Cusco) with Cuzco (today a UNESCO World Heritage Site) as the capital.
+The regional growth of the Inca dynasty began during the 14th century under the leadership of Mayta Capac.
 In the reign of Pachacuti-Cusi Yupanqui, the Inca Empire attacked neighboring villages conquering through violence and sometimes peacefully assimilating other tribes.
-He requested rulers of neighboring tribes to peacefully join his empire with the promise of abundant wealth.
+He entreated rulers of neighboring tribes to peacefully join his empire with the promise of abundant wealth.
 Refusal of his requests resulted in military conquests of the desired territory.

 The growth of the Inca Empire continued until the 16th century with the coming of the Spanish.
 With his team of conquistadors, Francisco Pizzaro received the royal approval from the Spanish queen to conquer the Inca Empire.
 The coming of the Spanish into Inca led the spread of diseases, particularly influenza and chickenpox, which decreased the output of the working class as well as the nobility.
 The worst effect was the death of the Incan emperor leaving sons contesting for the throne.
 Succession disputes between the ruling family, unrests in the newly conquered territories, and the spread of chickenpox further weakened the Inca Empire against external attacks.
 Disputes between the sons of Emperor Huayna Capac triggered the Incan civil war giving the Spanish conquerors an upper hand in acquiring support from the local leaders.